- Price:$8900 // 7 nights / 6 days fishing

 The second leg of the trip, on Friday, is a one hour flight (285 miles) from Anchorage to King Salmon.
+Guests may either book their own commercial ticket on PenAir from Anchorage to King Salmon, or have the lodge arrange a private charter flight for $650 per passenger.
 After landing in King Salmon, guests and luggage are collected by ARL’s planes for the final thirty minute flight to the lodge.
 Upon arrival at the lodge, guests have time to unpack and get oriented before getting fishing licenses, meeting guides, and getting outfitted with any necessary gear.

 Travel to Anchorage, Alaska.
 Spend the night in Anchorage at a recommended hotel.
 Hotel accommodations and meals are not included in package cost.

-Travel to King Salmon on PenAir and onward to the lodge in one of their floatplanes.
+Travel to King Salmon on PenAir or charter flight arranged by the lodge.
+Anglers are picked up in King Salmon by ARL’s floatplanes for a thirty minute flight to the lodge.
 Upon arrival at the lodge, unpack and get oriented before getting fishing license.
 That evening meet the guides and get outfitted with any necessary gear.
 The ARL head guide also visits with each angler about customizing the week of fishing.
 Pick the rivers YOU want to fish, not the other way around!